adambard/learnxinyminutes-docs/c++.html.markdown

 //   - the returned object is destroyed
 // The returned object is called a temporary object.
 Temporary objects are
 // created whenever a function returns an object, and they are destroyed at the
-// end of the evaluation of the enclosing expression.
-So in this code: foo(bar(tempObjectFun()))
+// end of the evaluation of the enclosing expression (Well, this is what the
+// standard says, but compilers are allowed to change this behavior.
+Look up
+// "return value optimization" if you're into this kind of details).
+So in this
+// code:
+foo(bar(tempObjectFun()))

 // assuming `foo` and `bar` exist, the object returned from `tempObjectFun` is